mayaradaher/PowerBI/README.md

 # PowerBI

-*World Happiness Report is a landmark survey of the state of global happiness.*
+**World Happiness Report is a landmark survey of the state of global happiness.**

 ![world-happiness](https://user-images.githubusercontent.com/62572101/201765844-5acaa5fc-1deb-4802-86a2-d194a84fbe5c.gif)

-<b> Covid-19 Brazil and Minas Gerais state cases representation in PowerBI. </b>
+**Covid-19 Brazil and Minas Gerais state cases representation in PowerBI.**

 ![covid-19](https://user-images.githubusercontent.com/62572101/200144778-59804860-bf11-4157-ac85-468ee8a4e3be.gif)